Back in July 2015, #TartanTakeover was trending on Twitter.

-Earlier this week, #TartanTakeover was trending on Twitter.
-Why, you ask?
-Well on July 4th 2015, the Scotland Rugby World Cup jerseys were released to the public, and the general consensus is a popular one, after the Scottish Rugby Union delivered the fans with online pictures of the players wearing the new kit.
+Well the Scotland Rugby World Cup jerseys were released to the public, and the general consensus was extremely positive, after Scottish Rugby delivered the fans with online pictures of the players wearing the new kit.

-The strip, designed by Macron, pays homage to Scotland’s roots, with a classic dark blue jersey matched alongside white shorts and navy socks, which Scotland have fashioned down the years.
+The strip, designed by Macron, paid homage to Scotland’s roots, with a classic dark blue jersey matched alongside white shorts and navy socks, which Scotland have fashioned down the years.

-Alongside the home and alternate kits, Scotland have released their training and leisurewear collections.
+Alongside the home and alternate kits, Scotland also released their training and leisurewear collections.

 A singlet, polo shirt and cotton tee are all included, as is a blue camo coloured training jersey, a design not seen on many shirts, although it is similar to the very popular home jersey of South African side, the Bulls.

 The microfleece is also back, this time in a 2 colourways – navy and red.
 Scotland are optimistic going into the Rugby World Cup later this year, and if there was a trophy for best kit, they’d be right up there!